 - Operating System of Choice (i.e. Windows or Mac) - Word Processor of Choice (ex.
 Microsoft Word)

-Student participation in coursework is a program level requirement.
 You must have access to a computer connected to the internet.
-If you are reading this Handbook, you probably already meet the requirements.
-Dial-up connections will be sufficient for accessing readings in most classes, but all courses have substantial video materials, which will display better if you have a DSL or cable connection.
+Dial-up connections will be sufficient for most classes, but a few classes have video materials, which will display better if you have a DSL or cable connection.
 You may use any of the common browsers: Chrome, Edge, Firefox, or Safari.
-Most of our course reading materials are in PDF format.
+Most of our course lectures are in PDF format.
 There is a link to three free PDF readers on our public information page.
 The PDF pages are designed for full-size computers; tablets may provide an adequate display, but the materials may be difficult to read on smaller devices.
-We require that you have a word processing program, such as Microsoft Word.
+We require that you have a word-processing program, such as Microsoft Word.
 Free word-processing programs are also suitable.
-We require that you also have a webcam with a microphone, for identity verification and live session participation.
+We require that you also have a webcam with a microphone, for identity verification and live sessions.
 Your internet connection must be able to transmit video.

-Students cannot be admitted without these technologies available.
-Should they lose access, they may request an incomplete (see Incomplete Policy) or a leave of absence, otherwise they shall be dropped from the program.
+Students cannot be admitted without these techn ologies available.
+Should they lose access, they may request an incomplete (see Incomplete Poli cy) or a leave of absence, otherwise they shall be dropped from the program.

-22 IMPORTANT CONTACTS
+21 IMPORTANT CONTACTS